 Hacking macOS: How to Perform Situational Awareness Attacks, Part 2 (Finding Files, History & USB Devices)

-It's important to know whom you're dealing with after hacking your target's MacBook.
+It's important to know who you're dealing with after hacking your target's MacBook.
 Getting remote access is simple, but covertly gathering information about the user and their system can be a challenge.

 The first few minutes after gaining access to a MacBook are critical — but where do we begin?
 Using tools built into macOS, we can develop an in-depth understanding of running background processes, detect antivirus software, locate sensitive files, and fingerprint other devices on the network.
 All of this can be done without installing additional software or modifying any files.